Some connected thoughts about connection.

 I was struck by a couple of things.
 First, the notion that the ocean has no borders.
 Well, really, there are no borders anywhere, other than human constructions, but the Pacific Ocean seems to forcefully assert its borderlessness.

 Second, what an important and beautiful gesture this is on the part of my Japanese hosts and friends.
 When I go to Japan I will be de-centred.
 I move away from my power and agency in the world for the sake of human connection.
 At the margins of my experience, where I have less power, I’m forced to not rely on power as a mediating force.
 I’m forced toward a more elemental and bare human interaction.
 A move away from the centre, however slight, helps me gain my humanity.
 My full self is, paradoxically, my fully connected self.
 I can’t ever be fully me if I stay at the centre, disconnected.
 I can’t ever be fully me if I refuse to let go of my power, my agency.

 When I’m in Japan I don’t have access to the agency in the world to which I’ve grown accustomed.
 It puts me in a childlike state.
 That’s a good thing.
 It makes me open, receptive, full of wonder, slightly vulnerable.

 How important then, this hospitable act on the part of my hosts, to move toward me and my experience, toward my ever so slight vulnerability.
-Not only is there no trace of leveraging power, my friends actually let go of power, let go of the agency to which they are accustomed—literally home, solid ground—for the sake of joining me in a third place.
+Not only is there no trace of leveraging power, my friends actually let go of power, let go of the agency to which they are accustomed—literally home, solid ground—for the sake of joining me in a third place, the Pacific Ocean.
 From that third place we share an experience we couldn’t have shared had we remained in our respective here and there.